vishal-ravi/Gromacs_Simulation_Files/Protein_ligand/Readme.txt

 #Note

-Place Put the pdb file in this directory
+Please Put the pdb file in this directory